Masterpiece Stories

 Counterpoint

-Behind the luggage of the blue porter we see a couple embracing in a final goodbye.
+Behind the luggage of the blue porter, we see a couple embracing in a final goodbye.
 Someone is about to leave and board the departing train to their right.
 The woman rests her forehead on the man’s shoulder and wraps her arms around him while the man rests his face into the curve of her neck.
 Their bodies mold together and their embrace has the intensity of parting lovers.
 There is deep affection in their embrace.
 They, like the porters, add a visual contrast to the white countess.
-The Railway Station presents shows us a companion beside the countess.
-But this couple coolly look away from each other.
+The Railway Station presents shows us a companion besides the countess.
+But this couple coolly looks away from each other.
 There is not the same dramatic display of affection as seen in the couple in the mid-ground.
 Indeed, the two couples are foils of each other.

 Alf Rolfsen, The Big Station, 1932, Nasjonalmuseet, Oslo, Norway.
 Enlarged Detail of Train.